EU faces green dilemma in Indonesian nickel – DW – 07/16/2024

 In 2022, it produced nearly half of the world's nickel, used extensively in electric vehicles and batteries, according to the US Geological Survey.

-The Critical Raw Materials Act, recently adopted by the EU Council, lists 34 critical and 17 strategic minerals (including nickel) essential for the green transition.
+Adopted in April by the Council of the European Union, the Critical Raw Materials Act lists 34 critical and 17 strategic minerals (including nickel) essential for the green transition.
 The legislation makes it easier for the EU to source the necessary materials through deals with "friendly third countries."

-However, open-pit nickel mining has allegedly been a leading cause of deforestation in Indonesia, and the use of coal to power nickel smelters has polluted the water.
+Open-pit nickel mining has reportedly been a leading cause of deforestation in Indonesia, and the use of coal to power nickel smelters has polluted the water.

-"While the cancellation of the Sonic Bay project may result in less pollution for local communities, the Indonesian government should do more to minimize the impacts of nickel mining and refining on communities living near IWIP and other nickel industrial parks," wrote Krista Shennum, a researcher at Climate Rights International, a campaign group, in The Diplomat this month.
+"While the cancellation of the Sonic Bay project may result in less pollution for local communities, the Indonesian government should do more to minimize the impacts of nickel mining and refining on communities living near IWIP and other nickel industrial parks," Krista Shennum, a researcher with the Climate Rights International campaign group, wrote in The Diplomat this month.

 Limits of the EU's Green Deal

-Although most European firms are not engaging in some of the more controversial practices involved in mining raw materials in Asia, it doesn't mean countries like China aren't willing to do so, according to Frederick Kliem, a research fellow at the S. Rajaratnam School of International Studies in Singapore.
+Although most EU firms are not engaging in some of the more unsustainable practices involved in mining raw materials in Asia, it doesn't mean that companies from countries like China aren't willing to do so, Frederick Kliem, a research fellow at the S. Rajaratnam School of International Studies in Singapore, told DW.

-Kliem told DW that the EU's Green Deal is "largely enabled by third parties who are willing to subsidize their industries and do environmental and social damage to enable energy transitions at home and elsewhere."
+Kliem said the EU's Green Deal was "largely enabled by third parties who are willing to subsidize their industries and do environmental and social damage to enable energy transitions at home and elsewhere."

-Similar accusations are being made against the EU's recently imposed tariffs on China-built electric vehicles, which resulted from Brussels' complaints about unfair trade practices.
+Similar accusations are being made against the EU's recently imposed tariffs on China-built electric vehicles, which resulted from complaints from Brussels about unfair trade practices.

-"The EU is complaining about the ostensible Chinese dumping of solar PV cells, wind turbines, and EVs, but at the same time, they celebrate the ridiculously low price of solar PV-generated electricity, which is exclusively the result of Chinese production of scale coupled with subsidies," said Kliem.
+"The EU is complaining about the ostensible Chinese dumping of solar PV cells, wind turbines and EVs, but, at the same time, they celebrate the ridiculously low price of solar PV-generated electricity, which is exclusively the result of Chinese production of scale coupled with subsidies," Kliem said.

 "Without these Chinese products, the energy transition and electrification of the economy would not be possible," he added.